How to Increase Cold Email Responses by 25%

 You should A/B test your subject lines.

-- Send out two different versions of your email, with different subject lines, to a small group of people and see which one gets more open.
+• Send out two versions of your email, with different subject lines, to a small group of people and see which one gets more open.

-- You can also use tools like CoSchedule to score different subject lines and see which ones are most likely to get opened.
+• You can also use tools like CoSchedule to score different subject lines and determine which ones are most likely to be opened.

 When Writing Compelling Subject Lines, Keep These Tips in Mind: